-Is a Loved One Experiencing Nursing Home Abuse?
+Is Your Loved One Experiencing Nursing Home Abuse?

 How Do I Stop Nursing Home Abuse and/or Neglect?

-Many people believe that if nursing home abuse and/or neglect exists at a loved one’s facility, they would say something, but often that is not the case.
-Often, residents (especially Alzheimer’s and dementia patients) are targeted because they are not healthy enough to communicate effectively.
+Many people believe that if nursing home abuse and/or neglect exists at a loved one’s facility, the victim would say something.
+Often that is not the case.
+Residents (especially Alzheimer’s and dementia patients) may be targeted because they are not healthy enough to communicate effectively.
 At other times, they may be scared or ashamed to talk about what they have been experiencing.
 In extreme cases, they may have even been threatened by their abuser to keep silent about what is happening to them or face the consequences.

 There is no easy way to stop nursing home abuse and/or neglect without the help of an experienced professional.
 If you suspect abuse and/or neglect, then it is important to document as many signs as possible on your own.
-If possible, ask the care providers specific questions prior to making any accusations.
-Keep detailed records of potential abuse and/or neglect by taking photographs of injuries or unsuitable living conditions and by writing down your loved one’s healthcare routine, required medications and anything else out of the ordinary.
+If possible, ask the care providers specific questions before making any accusations.
+Keep detailed records of potential abuse and/or neglect.
+Take photographs of injuries or unsuitable living conditions.
+You should also write down your loved one’s healthcare routine, required medications and anything else out of the ordinary.
 Once you feel like you have collected enough evidence to prove improper care is taking place, it may be time to report what you have seen.

 When Should I Report Nursing Home Abuse and/or Neglect?